UPB-FILS-AM-FR/project-IleanaGenevieveBarbier/README.md

 | [OpenThread](https://github.com/openthread/openthread) | OpenThread released by Google is an open-source implementation of the Thread networking protocol | Enables Thread protocol support on the nRF52840  |

 ### Software
+(we will write this section when we'll finish all the coding)

 ## Log